lysham/dlw/data/export/data_readme.txt

 ## Overview
-Training and validation data that was used to generate the results for the manuscript by Matsunobu and Coimbra, submitted to JGR: Atmospheres, 2023
+The HDF5 file contains training and validation data that was used to generate the results for the manuscript by Matsunobu and Coimbra, submitted to JGR: Atmospheres, 2023

 Open access SURFRAD data was processed using the techniques outlined in the associated manuscript.
 Data is indexed by solar time and provided per site for